Slash (autobiography): Content

-New York Times Bestseller list
+Reception

 The book was at #6 on the NYT Hardcover Nonfiction list as of November 25, 2007, having been published in the United States on October 30.
 Nikki Sixx's book, The Heroin Diaries: A Year in the Life of a Shattered Rock Star, which debuted at #7, was at #16 on the list.
 Slash retells some of the events from that book from his own perspective in the autobiography.